 A. Vote Outreach Coordinator

-- Task: Working with the communication team of the campaign, your task is to organize education efforts for the general public and niche voters.
+- Working with the communication team of the campaign, your task is to organize education efforts for the general public and niche voters.
 You will let them know how your candidate plans to address issues concerning them.

 Must: Your high school diploma or GED is enough for you to take this election position.
 You have an edge if you have clerical work experience.
 Challenge your customer service skills, as you deal with various people.